-East Jerusalem – The Dome of the Rock is one of the most memorable Islamic landmarks in the world, a place for solemn prayer and a refuge for those seeking respite.
-On any given afternoon, the sun shines through its stained-glass windows, casting vibrantly coloured shadows onto small groups of Quran reciters by the colonnades of this religious site.
+Occupied East Jerusalem – Al-Aqsa and the Dome of the Rock, the two mosques inside the Al-Aqsa Mosque compound, are some of the most memorable Islamic landmarks in the world, places for solemn prayer and a refuge for those seeking respite.
+On any given afternoon, the sun shines through their stained-glass windows, casting vibrantly coloured shadows onto small groups of Quran reciters by the colonnades of the religious sites.

 Differently shaped windows are inscribed – some with phrases from the Quran, others with arabesque motifs – and decorated with vegetal, floral and geometric shapes.
 The replacement windows are hand-made using simple tools, a process that can take between nine and 12 months.